dapr/rust-sdk/examples/README.md

 These examples demonstrates how to use Dapr rust sdk.

 * [client](./client)
-  * Simple dapr cient example that saves, gets, and delete state from the state stores
+  * Simple dapr client example that saves, gets, and deletes state from the state stores
 * [pubsub](./pubsub)
-  * Publishes and subscribes events
+  * Publishes and subscribes to events

 ## Adding new examples